Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the geographic reach of public enforcement actions?

 Enforcement actions can be conducted only in Romania.
 However, within the European Competition Network framework, the Competition Council may request the cooperation and assistance of the European Commission and the national competition authorities of any other member state.
+It has effectively done so in two recent pending cartel cases concerning the insurance market and the pharmaceuticals’ market, where Competition Council inspectors dawn-raided premises of companies in Belgium, Italy and the United Kingdom.

 In case of an undertaking’s failure to pay fines, the Competition Council will inform the relevant tax authority, which may start recovery procedures in Romania or abroad.